tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

 The reader is assumed to be familiar with the TLS 1.3 specification since this document defined as a delta from TLS 1.3.

+Figures in this document illustrate various combinations of the DTLS protocol exchanges and the symbols have the following meaning:
+ * '+' indicates noteworthy extensions sent in the previously noted message.
+ * '*' indicates optional or situation-dependent messages/extensions that are not always sent.
+ * '{}' indicates messages protected using keys derived from a [sender]_handshake_traffic_secret.
+ * '[]' indicates messages protected using keysderived from traffic_secret_N.

 # DTLS Design Rational and Overview {#dtls-rational}

 The basic design philosophy of DTLS is to construct "TLS over